Am I self-employed or employed – if I have a limited company?

 If you claim Universal Credit or other benefits

 The only exception to your status as a company director and shareholder is when claiming Universal Credit and certain other benefits.
-In such instances, the Department for Work and Pensions may treat you as self-employed, with your company income treated as income from self-employment.
+In such instances, the Department for Work and Pensions may treat you as self-employed, with your company income treated as earnings from self-employment.

 What tax do I pay as a director?